Genetic method: History

 Otto Toeplitz, a research mathematician in the area of functional analysis, introduced the method in his manuscript "The problem of calculus courses at universities and their demarcation against calculus courses at high schools" in 1927.
 A part of this manuscript was published in a book in 1949, after Toeplitz's death.

 Toeplitz's method was not completely new at the time.
-In his 1895 talk given at the public meeting of the royal society of sciences in Goettingen, "On the arithmetization of mathematics", the famous German mathematician Felix Klein suggested the idea "that on a small scale, a learner naturally and always has to repeat the same developments that the sciences went through on a large scale".
+In his 1895 talk given at the public meeting of the royal society of sciences in Goettingen, "On the arithmetization of mathematics", the famous German mathematician Felix Klein suggested the idea "that on a small scale, a learner naturally and always has to repeat the same developments that the sciences went through on a large scale."

-In addition, the genetic method was occasionally applied in Gerhard Kowalewski's book from 1909, "The classical problems of the analysis of the infinite".
+In addition, the generic method was occasionally applied in Gerhard Kowalewski's book from 1909, "The classical problems of the analysis of the infinite".

 In 1962 the mathematics education in the US met a situation similar to that of Toeplitz in 1926 in Germany, in connection with the introduction of "New Mathematics".
 Shortly after the Sputnik crisis, a "New Mathematics" reform was introduced to improve the level of mathematics education in the US, so that the threat of Soviet engineers, assumed to be well educated in mathematics, could be met.
 To prepare students for advanced mathematics, the curriculum shifted to focus on abstraction and rigor.
 One of the more reasonable responses to "New Mathematics" was a collective statement by Lipman Bers, Morris Kline, George Pólya, and Max Schiffer, cosigned by 61 others, that was published in "The Mathematics Teacher" and The American Mathematical Monthly in 1962.
 In this letter, the undersigned called for the use of the genetic method:

 Also, in the 1980s, departments of mathematics in the US were facing criticism from other departments, especially departments in engineering, that they were failing too many of their students, and that those students that were certified as knowing calculus in fact had no idea how to apply its concepts in other classes.
 This led to the "Calculus Reform" in the US.